 That’s one of many findings offered in our new report, Serving Diverse Student Needs in the Golden State: Practices and Programs of Nonclassroom-Based Charter Public Schools, which highlights the variety of instructional delivery models available to families within NCBs.

-A nonclassroom-based charter public is a school model in which students spend less than 80 percent of their time physically in the classroom.
+A nonclassroom-based charter is a school model in which students spend less than 80 percent of their time physically in the classroom.
 The flexibility of NCBs allow them to offer students a blend of distance learning, independent study, home study, site-based instruction or other services that are offered at resource center facilities, and/or access to career technical education pathways.
 In total, NCBs serve over 190,000 students across California.

 The research in the report shows that a third of all NCBs are classified as alternative schools, serving high proportions of at-promise students (students with multiple expulsions, chronically absent, high school dropouts, adults or teen parents).
 DASS NCBs tend to work with older student populations and offer career-focused or reengagement/adult programs.